zakzackr/til/object-oriented-programming/association/inheritance/abstract-class/abstract-class.md

 An abstract class is declared with an abstract keyword and cannot be instantiated (it must be inherited from another class).
 It may have both abstract and non-abstract methods.
 An abstract method does not have a body, so it should be implemented in the subclass(concrete class).

 ### Basic rules
-1. declare with abstract keyword
+1. Declare with abstract keyword.
-2. cannot create an instance from an abstract class (Note: it is possible to declare a constructor in an abstract class, but it should be called from its subclass(concrete class) using super())
+2. Cannot create an instance from an abstract class.
+(Note: it is possible to declare a constructor in an abstract class, but it should be called from its subclass(concrete class) using super().)
-3. abstract methods in an abstract class should be implemented in concrete classes.
+4. Abstract methods in an abstract class should be implemented in concrete classes.

 ## Example
 ```